 Implants Done by Inexperienced Dental Practitioners Can Be A Bad Investment for You

 Dental implants are a savior when you lose a tooth.
 But if done incorrectly the implant may end up being a bad investment and an added trouble.
 A study at the University of Pennsylvania, that aimed to draw a comparison between the survival rate of implants as compared to endodontically treated teeth such as dental crowns, found something substantial.
-The study revealed that only 73% of implants placed by inexperienced dental practitioners survived long-term as compared to 95.5% when done by dental implant specialists.
+The study revealed that only 73% of implants placed by inexperienced dental practitioners survived long-term as compared to 95.5%.
 So, if you’re looking for a dental implants clinic in Mississauga, make sure to choose wisely.